gbmhunter/NinjaCalc/README.rst

 ==========

 #.
 Download/clone this repository into a folder on your computer.
 #.
-Open the project in Visual Studio.
+Open the project in IntelliJ (:code:`.idea/workspace.xml` file included in repo).
 #.
 Develop!

 Making Your Own Calculators